Johann Georg Hagen

 Johann (John) Georg Hagen (March 6, 1847 - September 6, 1930) was an Austrian Jesuit priest and astronomer.
 After serving as Director of the Georgetown University Observatory he was called to Rome by Pope Pius X in 1906 to be the first Jesuit director of the new Vatican Observatory.
 Father Hagen was also the spiritual director of Maria Elizabeth Hesselblad (1870-1957), who was baptized by him on August 15, 1902 and eventually was canonized on June 5, 2016 by Pope Francis.

+Biography

 Early life

 Johann Georg Hagen was born in Bregenz, Austria on 6 March 1847, the son of a school teacher.

 Entering the Jesuit Order

 Johann entered the Society of Jesus, commonly known as the Jesuits, in Gorheim, Germany in 1863.
 He attended the Jesuit College Stella Matutina in Feldkirch, Austria and also studied mathematics and astronomy at the University of Bonn and the University of Münster.
 He volunteered for the ambulance service in the Franco-Prussian War, but was struck with typhoid fever.